blueskyletters/blueskyletters.github.io/_posts/2020-11-03-al-arabian-novel-factory-book-review.md

 Though the book is quite lengthy and includes many historical and geographical references, I never quite felt bored or overwhelmed by all the details; because it was narrated skillfully, with a strong yet lucid style of writing.

-Prathap's search for Jasmine, his lost lover (the love which he describes as "love that got etched into my bonemarrow"), was so properly blended with the plot, making the book a real page-turner.
+Prathap's search for Jasmine, his lost lover (the love which he describes as "love that got etched on my bonemarrow"), was so properly blended with the plot, making the book a real page-turner.
 The characters in it were unique, very realistic, and kept me wondering more about them.

 There is a banned novel mentioned in this book, which plays a major role in the events of the story and puts the characters through a lot of trouble.
 This is the twin novel of this book- _Jasmine Days_